-Performance shares granted during the 2020 financial year (table 6 of AMF recommendations)
+Performance shares granted during the 2021 financial year (table 6 of AMF recommendations)

-Plan date Number of performance shares granted Book value of David Loew Chief Executive Officer 29/07/2020 37,829(2) €74.83(1) €2,830,816 29/07/2023 31/07/2023 Yes
+Plan date Book value of Date of David Loew Chief Executive Officer 27/05/2021 30,063 (2) €85.78 €2,536,350 27/05/2024 28/05/2024 Yes

 (1) Share value at the date of grant.
 For additional information see Note 5 of the consolidated financial statements.
 The global amount of granted shares book value is listed in table 1 above.
-These are the performance shares granted including the 6,579 performance shares as part of the special financial indemnity.

-(2) Allocation subject to performance conditions, representing 0,04% of the share capital as of 29 July 2020.
+(2) Allocation subject to performance conditions, representing 0,04% of the share capital as of 29 July 2021.

-The number of performance shares granted is calculated on the basis of the average market value of the IPSEN share over the 20 trading days preceding a period of 10 business days before the grant date.
+The number of performance shares granted is calculated on the basis of the average market value of the Ipsen share over the 20 trading days preceding a period of 10 business days before the grant date.

-Acquisition of the performance shares will be subject to a condition of presence within the Company at the end of the vesting period.
-The number of performance shares that will be acquired will depend upon the level of achievement of the performance conditions set by the Board of Directors and assessed over a period of three years, i.e.:
+The acquisition of the performance shares will be subject to a condition of presence within the Company at the end of the vesting period.
+The number of performance shares that will be acquired will depend upon the level of achievement of five equally weighted performance criteria (20% each) set by the Board of Directors and assessed over a period of three years,